 1. Wider Reach

-As we said, LinkedIn has over 800 million members in over 200 countries and territories.
+As we said, LinkedIn has a lot of members in over 200 countries and territories.
 This gives charities and nonprofits a wide reach for raising awareness and funds for their cause.

 You could be sitting on one continent and reaching out to potential investors in another via your LinkedIn fundraising page; it makes the whole process seamless, glitch-free, and dependable.